23 Most Beautiful Places in the Dolomites: Including a Map!

 When to visit: Summer

-Lago di Misurina is the largest natural lake of the Cadore region.
-You’ve probably seen this image when learning about the Dolomites – big lake, yellow house, and the Cadini di Misurina in the background.
+You’ve probably seen it – it’s the big lake, yellow house, and the Cadini di Misurina in the background.

-It’s very easy to visit Lake Misurina – it’s just on the side of the road in the Misurina town, and you even have a free parking lot there (as well as a bus stop if you’re using public transport).
+Itโs very easy to visit Lake Misurina โ itโs just on the side of the road in the Misurina town, and you even have a free parking lot there (as well as a bus stop if youโre using public transport).

 Where is it located: Val Badia; Google maps